NivenT/nivent.github.io/_posts/blog/2019-07-20-dedekind-lemma.md

 [^3]: Assuming I'm not remembering things incorrectly, when $n=1$, this gives the Picard group of $R$.
 [^4]: Exercise: prove this (hint: use the fact that $R$ is locally a PID and (finitely generated) torsion-free modules over PIDs are free)
 [^5]: Secretly, the rank of a projective $R$-module $P$ is supposed to be a function $r:\spec(R)\to\N_{\ge0}$ given by $r(\mfp)=\dim_{R/\mfp}(P\otimes_RR/\mfp)$, but this function is constant (and equal to what I wrote outside this footnote) when $R$ is not stupid (e.g. when $R$ is an integral domain)
+[^6]: Exercise: prove that these are equivalent
+[^7]: We say an $R$-module $M$ is finitely presented if there exists a short exact sequence $0\to A\to F\to M\to 0$ with $F$ a finitely generated free $R$-module and $A$ finitely generated.
+When $R$ is Noetherian, this is equivalent to being finitely generated.
+[^8]: Something something the geometry of Dedekind domains is controlled by adeles something something?
+[^9]: Spoiler: I accidentally ended up spending most of my time on this one use instead of keeping focus on the lemma throughout